 Templates to speed up your app development

 Templates provide a starting point to help you create Windows Store apps and Windows Phone Store apps.
-Microsoft Visual Studio 2012 editions, including Microsoft Visual Studio Express 2012 for Windows 8 and Blend for Microsoft Visual Studio 2012 for Windows 8, come with a variety of project templates and item templates to help you develop your app faster.
+Microsoft Visual Studio 2013 editions, including Microsoft Visual Studio Express 2013 for Windows and Microsoft Expression Blend, come with a variety of project templates and item templates to help you develop your app faster.
 The topics in this section describe these project templates and item templates.
 To download a version of Visual Studio that supports Windows development, see Get the Tools.